sorainnosia/CordovaMudBlazor/readme.md

 cordova plugin add cordova-plugin-advanced-http
 ```

-Once all successful, you have a Cordova www folder
+Once all successful, you have a Cordova www folder.
+Build CordovaMudBlazorPatch project and copy the output (exe, dll, and json files) to the root of CordovaMudBlazor project

 Copy Blazor WASM wwwroot folder into the Cordova www folder and run command
 ```